lnolland/games_recommandation_algorithm/README.md

 # Games_Recommendation_Algorithm

 ## How the project works:
+In this project, I made a game recommandation algorithm using a content-based mode, it means the algorithm doesn't use neural network and use instead a database to find similar results to the input he have. <br><br>
+Here is a diagram explaining in a more simple way how the algorithm works: <br><br>
 ![recommandation_diagram](https://user-images.githubusercontent.com/127619531/226174855-2faee863-542f-4266-a91d-15245510d41f.png)

 ## How the project is made
 ### Introduction:
-In this project, I made a game recommendation algorithm which follow these steps:<br>
-1. The algorithm get the user's inputs
-2. The algorithm access the database we made
-3. The algorithm compare each game in the database to the input
-4. The algorithm assign a score to each game depending of the number of common points they have
-5. The algorithm return the games with the best scores

 We can break down the making of the algorithm in 4 parts:<br><br>
 1. Getting the data and clean it